datawowio/datawow-ruby/README.md

 # Usage

-To call our module use `Datawow` then follow by class of APIs which we're going to explain what API we have
+To call our module, use `Datawow` followed by any of the classes provided in our APIs

-## Class explanation
+## Classes explanation
-These classes it's a instant method that we have prepared for you.
-You can use our provider or the recommanded method [read](#dynamically_token_setting) to using our APIs
+These classes are instance methods we have created for you.
+You can use our provider or the recommended methods, [here](#dynamically_token_setting), when using our APIs

-#### Image classe `Datawow.image_*`
+#### Image classes `Datawow.image_*`
-There are 4 APIs fo
+There are 4 APIs for image class

-## instant method
+## instance method
 ```ruby
 Datawow.image_closed_question
 Datawow.image_photo_tag